F0nz0/NanoSpeech_basecaller/README.md

 	python3 modification_detector.py \
 		-b {BAM file} \
 		-f {fasta/q } \
-		-q {minimum base quality} ### minumum quality threshold to count a modified nucleotide or not during aggregation onto genome-space ###
+		-q {minimum base quality} ### minimum quality threshold to count a modified nucleotide or not during aggregation onto genome-space ###

 Both per-read and aggregated predictions will contain an additional column with the detected alternative modified nucleotide.